 Hearing Loss Linked to Depression, Social Isolation in Seniors

-Untreated hearing loss has serious emotional and social consequences for older persons, according to a major new study by The National Council on the Aging (NCOA).
+An untreated hearing loss has serious emotional and social consequences for older people, according to a major new study by The National Council on the Aging (NCOA).
 The study was conducted by the Seniors Research Group, an alliance between NCOA and Market Strategies, Inc.

 Hearing loss is one of the most prevalent chronic conditions in the United States, affecting more than nine million Americans over the age of 65 and 10 million Americans age 45 to 64.
 But about three out of five older Americans with hearing loss and six out of seven middle-aged Americans with hearing loss do not use hearing aids.